-- Right to vote on all matters that require their consent or approval, including but not limited to the "approval of shareholders on sale of corporate assets16; - 2) Right to inspect books and records of the Bank; - 3) Right to information; - 4) Right to dividends; - 5) Appraisal right; - 6) Right to put items on the agenda for regular/special stockholders' meetings17 and - 7) Right to call for a special stockholders' meeting18 - a.
+- Right to vote on all matters that require their consent or approval, including but not limited to the "approval of shareholders on sale of corporate assets" 18; - Pre-emptive right to all stock issuances of the Bank; - Right to inspect books and records of the Bank; - Right to information; - Right to dividends; - Appraisal right; - Right to put items on the agenda for regular/special stockholders' meetings19 and - Right to call for a special stockholders' meeting20 a.
 Stockholders' Participation

 The Board shall be transparent and fair in the conduct of the annual and special stockholders' meetings of the Bank.
-The Bank shall encourage active shareholder participation by sending the Notice of Annual and Special Shareholders' Meeting with sufficient and relevant information, as a rule, at least 21 days before the meeting19.
+The Bank shall encourage active shareholder participation by sending the Notice of Annual and Special Shareholders' Meeting with sufficient and relevant information, as a rule, at least twenty-one (21) days before the meeting21.
 If they cannot attend, they shall be apprised ahead of time of their right to appoint a proxy.
 Subject to the requirements of the By-Laws, the exercise of the right shall not be unduly restricted and any doubt about the validity of a proxy should be resolved in the stockholder's favor.

 The Board shall also encourage active shareholder participation by making the result of the votes taken during the most recent Annual or Special Shareholders' Meeting publicly available the next working day.
-In addition, the Minutes of the Annual and Special Shareholders' Meeting should be available on the Bank's website within five (5) business days from the end of the meeting.20
+In addition, the Minutes of the Annual and Special Shareholders' Meeting should be available on the Bank's website within five (5) business days from the end of the meeting.
+22

-Special meeting of the stockholders of the Bank may be held at any time pursuant to a resolution of the Board of Directors, upon the call of the Chairman, or, in his absence, of the Vice Chairman, or upon the written request of stockholders registered as the owners of at least one-half of the subscribed capital stock of the Bank entitled to vote at such meeting.21
+Special meeting of the stockholders of the Bank may be held at any time pursuant to a resolution of the Board of Directors, upon the call of the Chairman, or, in his absence, of the Vice Chairman, or upon the written request of stockholders registered as the owners of at least one-half (1/2) of the subscribed capital stock of the Bank entitled to vote at such meeting.23

-Voting Procedures22
+Voting Procedures24